 To help you to get the most out of your yoga practice – whether in person, live stream or a pre-recorded class on YouTube – please take a little time to read these tips for new yogis that I have put together for you.
 By doing so, you will feel informed and well-prepared for class.

 Firstly, if you are on the fence about whether or not yoga is right for you, let me assure you that it is!
 Yoga isn’t just for gymnasts, the super bendy or hippies!
 Although, if you fall into any of those categories you are more than welcome too!

 Yoga is for everyone at every level, and yoga can fit into every lifestyle.

-Yoga is inclusive and everyone can benefit from a physically, mentally and even spiritually.
+Yoga is inclusive and everyone can benefit from a yoga practice – physically, energetically, emotionally, mentally and even spiritually.
 But one step at a time!

 What do you need to bring / wear?

 Dress in unrestrictive clothing that will allow you to move.
 Natural materials such as cotton or bamboo promote the free flow of energy but the main thing is that you feel comfortable in what you are wearing.